NotAShelf/notashelf.dev/apps/notashelf.dev/posts/on-sysrq.md

 > Please be aware that "REISUB" itself is just a mnemonic, not any kind of
 > general recommendation for the key press sequence to take back control of an
 > unresponsive system.
 You should not blindly press these sequences each time
-> without knowing their actual function as noted below[^4]
+> without knowing their actual function as noted below.[^4]

-To do this on your system, you what you need to do is to hold down the `ALT` key and the `SysRq` keys at the same time, hit the next queued letter while holding the key combination, and then release.
+To do this on your system, you need to hold down the `ALT` and `SysRq` keys at the same time, press the next letter in the sequence, then release.
 Repeat this for each letter (command) in the idiom.
-To summarize, running the `REISUB` sequence would require you to hold down `ALT + SysRq` 6 **separate** times
+To summarize, running the `REISUB` sequence would require you to hold down `ALT + SysRq` 6 **separate** times.

 ### Invoking OOM Killer

 SysRq can also be used to invoke the OOM (out-of-memory) killer without causing a kernel panic if there is nothing to kill.
-If your system is frozen due to intense memory pressure, this could be an useful way to quickly get yourself out of a status that might corrupt your data.
-Simply run `ALT + SysRq + f` and hope that OOM killer picks something recoverable.
+If your system is frozen due to intense memory pressure, this could be a useful way to quickly get yourself out of a situation that might corrupt your data.
+Simply run `ALT + SysRq + f` and hope that the OOM killer picks something recoverable.

 > Keep in mind that the OOM killer, despite its well-meaning heuristics, can be
 > unpredictable and lead to irreversible damage.
 Do not use this key combination